rien/reStream/README.md

 - Any POSIX-shell (e.g. bash)
 - ffmpeg (with ffplay)
 - ssh
+- Video4Linux loopback kernel module if you want to use `--webcam`

 On your **reMarkable** nothing is needed, unless you want...